TurboWarp/extensions/CONTRIBUTING.md

 ## Automated linting

-We use ESLint.
-You can run our linting rules locally with:
+We use ESLint to automatically find problems in pull requests.
+To run our linting rules locally:

 ```bash
 npm run lint
 ```

-And you can run ESLint's automatic fixes can fix many issues automatically by running:
+To run ESLint's automatic fixes for common style issues:

 ```bash
 npm run fix
 ```

-The goal of our linting is to prevent common mistakes and ensure the code is *somewhat* cohesive.
-It is not intended to be overbearing.
-If one of the rules is getting in your way, feel free to just disable it for that line, section, etc.
+Our linting is not intended to be overbearing -- we just want to prevent common mistakes and encourage writing readable code.
+If one of the rules is getting in your way, feel free to just disable it for that line or section.

 When including third-party code, especially minified code, you may use [`/* eslint-disable*/` and `/* eslint-enable */`](https://eslint.org/docs/latest/user-guide/configuring/rules#disabling-rules) markers to disable linting for that section.